Quebec French: Relation to European French

 Historically speaking, the closest relative of Quebec French is the 17th and 18th-century koiné of Paris.

 Formal Quebec French uses essentially the same orthography and grammar as the French of France, with few exceptions, and exhibits moderate lexical differences.
 Differences in grammar and lexicon become more marked as language becomes more informal.

 While phonetic differences also decrease with greater formality, Quebec and European accents are readily distinguishable in all registers.
 Over time, European French has exerted a strong influence on Quebec French.
-The phonological features traditionally distinguishing informal Quebec French and formal European French have gradually acquired varying sociolinguistic status, so that certain traits of Quebec French are perceived neutrally or positively by Quebecois, while others are perceived negatively.
+The phonological features traditionally distinguishing informal Quebec French and formal European French have gradually acquired varying sociolinguistic status, so that certain traits of Quebec French are perceived neutrally or positively by Québécois, while others are perceived negatively.

 Perceptions

-Sociolinguistic studies conducted in the 1960s and 1970s showed that Quebecois generally rated speakers of European French heard in recordings higher than speakers of Quebec French in many positive traits, including expected intelligence, education, ambition, friendliness and physical strength.
+Sociolinguistic studies conducted in the 1960s and 1970s showed that Québécois generally rated speakers of European French heard in recordings higher than speakers of Quebec French in many positive traits, including expected intelligence, education, ambition, friendliness and physical strength.
 The researchers were surprised by the greater friendliness rating for Europeans, since one of the primary reasons usually advanced to explain the retention of low-status language varieties is social solidarity with members of one's linguistic group.
-François Labelle cites the efforts at that time by the Office québécois de la langue française "to impose a French as standard as possible" as one of the reasons for the negative view Quebecois had of their language variety.
+François Labelle cites the efforts at that time by the Office québécois de la langue française "to impose a standard as French as possible" as one of the reasons for the negative view Québécois had of their language variety.